bcgov/common-hosted-email-service/app/README.md

 In order to provide unique templating results to multiple email destinations, we have the concept of a Context.
 A **Context** is a freeform JSON object which consists of key-value pairs.
 Its sole purpose is to provide a key-value mapping repository between an inline templated variable on a template string and what is the intended output after the values are replaced.

 The email merge API has a One to Many relationship between a template string and a context.
 While there can be many contexts that exist, the API expects to only have one template string.
-This relationship is moodeled this way because typically users will want to have a standard template for batch emails, but will want to replace certain parts of text with their own variable content based on whom it is getting issued to.
+This relationship is modeled this way because typically users will want to have a standard template for batch emails, but will want to replace certain parts of text with their own variable content based on whom it is getting issued to.

 In order for a template to be successfully populated, it requires a context object which *should* contain the variables which will be replaced.
 For the most part, Nunjucks is intended to behave as a glorified string-replacement engine.
 In the event the Context object has extra variables that are not used by a Template, nothing happens.
 You can expect to see blank spots where the templated value should be at.